Why use a college consultant?

 The answer depends on the student's interests and motivation, but learning about the process early in high school is recommended so that students and parents know their options and opportunities.
 I offer a free consultation to prospective families, as well as in-home presentations to groups, to help educate students and families before they begin college planning and exploration.
 Once families understand the process, students should focus on developing good study habits, strong writing skills and take time to explore their interests inside and outside of school.

-Many students begin working with me during their sophomore or junior year.
+Most students begin working with me during their sophomore or junior year.
 This allows time for me to get to know the student, for the student to understand the college process and the different qualities colleges offer, and to fully create and explore a well-rounded college list.
-Some students start as late as the summer before their senior year.
-I take seniors on a space-available basis, and I am happy to meet with freshman for an overview on the college process, as well as academic and extra-curricular planning.
+Some students start as late as the spring before their senior year.
+I take rising seniors on a space-available basis, and I am happy to meet with freshman for an overview on the college process, as well as academic and extra-curricular planning.

 How much do you charge?